+However, this maximization task is difficult to complete via conventional gradient-based optimization.
+Owing to the wide range of possibilities for $\bm{g}$, interactions such as collisions are rare events, and for most of the planning phase $\bm{g}$, $D\left({\bm{g}}\right)=0$, it is impossible to distinguish between hypotheses. } Namely, sub-spaces with finite {$D$} are sparse in the overall state space (sparse rewards).
+In such cases, gradient-based optimization is insufficient for the task of formulating appropriate action plans { because the zero-gradient encompasses the vast majority of the space.} For such sparse reward optimization, reinforcement learning, which has been thoroughly investigated in the applications of autonomous systems ~\cite{2005HUA,2016XIA,2018ZHU,2020HU}, can be used as an effective alternative.

-Reinforcement learning ~\cite{2018NAC,2018SUT,2003BAR} is forming an established field, applied to robotics and system-controls. ~\cite{2018PEN,2017FIN} Methodological improvements have intensively been studied especially by verifications on gaming platforms. ~\cite{2015MNI,2017SIL,2019VIN} The topic dealt in this research is becoming a subfield entitled as the multi-agent reinforcement learning~(MARL). ~\cite{2006BUS,2017GUP,2020STR,2021BIH,2021GRO} As specific examples of multi-agent missions, unmanned aerial vehicles~(UAV), ~\cite{2021BIH,2020STR} sensor resource management~(SRM), ~\cite{2017MAL,1997MAL,2011HER,2021BIH} {\it etc.} are being considered.
-The problem addressed in this study can also, be regarded as a form of the problems dealing with non-stationary environments for multi-agent reinforcement learning. ~\cite{2020NGU,2017FOE} As time evolves, agents would lose homogeneity as disabilities occur in some of them (thereby becoming heterogeneous.)
-Coping with such heterogeneity in multiagent reinforcement learning has also been investigated. ~\cite{2006BUS,2018CAL,2021BIH,2020STR,2021GRO} The problem of sparse rewards in reinforcement learning has been recognized and discussed as one of the current challenges in reinforcement learning. ~\cite{2017WAN,2021BIH}
+Reinforcement learning ~\cite{2018NAC,2018SUT,2003BAR} is becoming an established field in the wider context of robotics and system controls. ~\cite{2018PEN,2017FIN} Methodological improvements have been studied intensively, especially by verifications on gaming platforms. ~\cite{2015MNI,2017SIL,2019VIN} Thus, the topic addressed in this study is becoming a subfield known as multi-agent reinforcement learning~(MARL). ~\cite{2006BUS,2017GUP,2020STR,2021BIH,2021GRO} Specific examples of multi-agent missions include unmanned aerial vehicles~(UAV) ~\cite{2021BIH,2020STR} and sensor resource management~(SRM) ~\cite{2017MAL,1997MAL,2011HER,2021BIH}.
+The objective of this study can also be regarded as the problem of handling non-stationary environments in multi-agent reinforcement learning. ~\cite{2020NGU,2017FOE} As a consequence of failure, agents are vulnerable to the gradual loss of homogeneity.
+Prior studies have addressed the problem of heterogeneity in multiagent reinforcement learning. ~\cite{2006BUS,2018CAL,2021BIH,2020STR,2021GRO} The problem of sparse rewards has also been recognized and discussed as one of the current challenges in reinforcement learning. ~\cite{2017WAN,2021BIH}